BULL RUN, VA

 Potomac, to give an estimate of the number of men necessary

 for the undertaking.
-Before the movement could be carried out
+Before the movement could be carried

 Johnston evacuated Harper's Ferry and the order was recalled